7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Azure-DNS.md

 4. Test with `nslookup -type=SOA $domain.$tld`
 5. Create Load Balancers to handle requests
 	 1. Link Apex Domain with a Load Balancer
 		 1. Alias Record to point to a Load Balancer  route traffic through a Traffic Manager

 [Azure DNS](https://learn.microsoft.com/en-us/azure/dns/dns-overview) *"is a hosting service for DNS domains that provides name resolution by using Microsoft Azure infrastructure."*  Azure can manage all your DNS or you can using the all the features other Azureservices..
 - It does not support DNSSEC
-- Customizable Vnet with Private domains
+- Customisation VNet with Private domains

-Having never managed a DNS server and looking into here and there especially from the [[Kotarak-Helped-Through]] - beyond root of making a DNS server andI once required a Rogue DNS server at some point for another box.
-From what I have read and can assume seems like a good idea from the point on study the AZ-104 that is much easier to manage.
-No record management without some kind of versioning like `git` for software seems like a nightmare especially from what I understand that incorrect record keeping and can then expose domain that are suppose be in some network perimeter and not accessible by the public internet.

 [Overview of Azure DNS alias records](https://learn.microsoft.com/en-us/azure/dns/dns-alias) are qualifications on a DNS record set.
 They reference Azure resources from a DNS zone in Azure.
 An alias record set is supported for the following record types in an Azure DNS zone:
 - A, AAAA, CNAME